Goclenius (crater)

 Goclenius is a lunar impact crater that is located near the west edge of Mare Fecunditatis.
 It lies to the southeast of the lava-flooded crater Gutenberg, and north of Magelhaens.
 To the northwest is a parallel rille system that follow a course toward the northwest, running for a length of up to 240 kilometers.
 This feature is named the Rimae Goclenius.

 The rim of this crater is worn, distorted and irregular, having a somewhat egg-like outline.
 The crater floor has been covered in lava, and a rille cuts across the floor towards the northwest, in the same direction as the other members of the Rimae Goclenius.
 A similar rille lies across the floor of Gutenberg, and it is likely that these features were all formed at the same time, after the original craters were created.

 There is a low central rise located to the northwest of the crater's midpoint.

 The crater is named for Rudolf Goclenius, Jr. (1572–1621), German physician and professor of physics, medicine and mathematics.
+It was officially adopted into lunar nomenclature by the International Astronomical Union in 1935.